jlogan03/tm4c129-launchpad/firmware/README.md

 export PATH="$PATH:/Applications/ARM/bin/"
 ```

+### Flip-link
+This crate is configured to use flip-link to prevent stack overflow from corrupting the program.
+See https://crates.io/crates/flip-link .

 ### lm4tools
-lm4tools provides a serial interface to the Stellaris bootloader on the launchpad board.
+lm4tools provides a serial interface to the Stellaris bootloader on the launchpad board, in combination with the USB drivers from TI.
+Not all forks of lm4tools include unlocking capability, but the one recommended here does, and has worked consistently.

 First, get libusb.
 ```bash